 Penny Cullerne-Bown has been teaching ballet in Oxford since 1984, when she came to do a degree in English at St Hilda’s College after 10 years of dancing and teaching in Hampshire.
 She is supported by a strong team of experienced, professional teachers.

 Students may enter for the examinations of the Royal Academy of Dance and the Imperial Society of Teachers of Dancing, at both General Graded and Vocational Graded levels.
-The School has a 100% pass rate for RAD and ISTD Grades, with 93% gaining Merit or Distinction.
+The School has a 100% pass rate for RAD and ISTD Grades, with more than 95% gaining Merit or Distinction.
 We specialise in classical ballet training.
 However, there are regular Modern/Jazz and Tap classes, and all the students have some knowledge of character styles through their RAD grade classes.

 Most pupils will be dancing for pleasure, as an absorbing and healthy hobby.
 These students are the backbone and life blood of every school – but there will also be those who aspire to a professional career in some form of dance, and this school is able to support those students also, with our expert staff.
 Students regularly gain places at vocational schools, but can also train here at a pre-vocational level while taking advantage of Oxford’s excellent academic schools; as you can see above, there is the chance to train right up to Advanced 2 level with daily Ballet classes and additional Jazz and/or Tap.
 This level of training is unusual outside London, and gives children and students who do wish to go on to full-time training the best chance in auditions.
 Students from this school have gone on to train at the Royal Ballet School, Elmhurst School, Arts Educationa and Tring Park schools, Rambert School, the Central School of Ballet, London Studio Centre, Laine Theatre Arts, the Legat School, Northern Contemporary Dance School – among others.
 Several former pupils are currently performing professionally, in England and Europe.